k8s-platform-hub/hello-ruby-sinatra/README.md

 This quickstart consists of a basic hasura project using Sinatra ( http://www.sinatrarb.com/ ).
 Once this project is deployed on to a hasura cluster, you will have the Sinatra app running at https://app.cluster-name.hasura-app.io

-This is the right place to start if you are planning to build or want to learn to build a react app with hasura.
+This is the right place to start if you are planning to build or want to learn to build a Sinatra app with hasura.

 ## Sections